pssst/pssst/README.md

 -------
 ### Config

-This folder contains our Redis server configurations.
+This folder contains our Redis configurations.

 #### Uberspace